influx6/grid/readme.md

  * There are plugs(components) that consumes these tasks(actions) and return replies if needed.
  * There is the concept of a network (that is a composition of multiple plugs into one).
- * There is the concept of plates which are the connection points for all plugs in a network,its the unidirection stream of data hook into by all plugs.
+ * There is the concept of plates which are the connection points for all plugs in a network, it's the unidirection stream of data hook into by all plugs.
- * Optional task locking, that ensures only one plug resolves a tasks incase there are plugs of same task type within the network,these is on by default in all plugs
+ * Optional task locking, that ensures only one plug resolves a task incase there are plugs of same task type within the network,these is on by default in all plugs
- * There is the concept of selectedChannels or filterChannels, that will filter in only replies or actions,matching specific critierias
+ * There is the concept of selectedChannels or filterChannels, that will filter in only replies/tasks(actions) that match specific critierias
  * Tasks or Replies can contain asychronous streams of data hence each reply or task is a stream in itself
- * Tasks or Replies should contain meta data
+ * Tasks or Replies must contain meta-data
- * There is the concept of plugPoints and platePoints which allow attaching a custom end action to plugs with specific replies,it allows patching into a plugs reply stream to perform custom behaviours that don't necessary need to be a Plug themselves, it allows a programmatic patching into plug operations with breaking the ability to create graphical programming development tools with plug and its concepts of operations
+ * There is the concept of plugPoints which allow attaching a custom end action(function) to plugs with specific replies,it allows patching into a plugs reply stream to perform custom behaviours that don't necessary need to be a Plug themselves, it allows a programmatic patching into plug operations without breaking the simplicity of its approach.

 ##Installation